Postpartum essentials: because nobody tells you these things.

 You’ll probably get the all-clear for this at about the 6-week mark, but ask your healthcare provider for sure.

-23. You may just have a whole entire human to look after.
+23. You have a whole entire human to look after

 25. You may need to be patient with yourself.